Michael is a self-taught expert in human behavior. He enjoys writing and sharing his insights on the human condition.

-The polygraph test, also known as the lie detector test is utilized to figure out whether the subject undergoing the test is being truthful or deceptive.
-It's is designed to record and measure physiological fluctuations, such as respiration, one's pulse, and blood pressure, while the test subject is asked a series of pre-selected questions.
+The polygraph test, also known as the lie detector test, is utilized to figure out whether the subject undergoing the test is being truthful or deceptive.
+It's designed to record and measure physiological fluctuations, such as respiration, pulse, and blood pressure, while the test subject is asked a series of pre-selected questions.

 John Augustus Larson invented the device in 1921.
 He was a medical student attending UC Berkeley in California and was also a police officer for the said city.
 It is also included on the 2003 list of greatest inventions by the Encyclopedia Britannica.
 The effectiveness and accuracy of the polygraph are heavily debated and scrutinized by the scientific community.

 It is widely considered as not an exact science, but to merely be pseudoscience at best.
-Professor and Doctor, David Martin from NC State University made a statement revealing that we have attempted to measure human emotions with the polygraph, but there's simply no viable way to measure any human emotion with any certainty.
+Doctor David Martin, also a professor at NC State University, made a statement revealing that we have attempted to measure human emotions with the polygraph, but there's simply no viable way to measure any human emotion with any certainty.

 Ergo, if human emotions cannot be accurately measured or determined by a polygraph, then there is no conclusiveness that proves honesty or deception.
 Especially if the test subject has a motive in hiding one's feelings.